edgetrader/deep-learning-option-pricing/README.md

 # Option Pricing using Deep Learning Model

 ## Summary
-This analysis attempts to value financial options by means of Artifical Neural Networks.
+This analysis attempts to value financial options by means of Artificial Neural Networks.
 Using Tensorflow and Keras libraries to train a deep learning regression model on the following features:
 - Strike Price of an option
 - Current Price of the underlying stock
 - Time to expiration